 Update 9th April 2018: I have two new Wittenberg LAT 22 antennas set up and these are doing a great job at at isolating the local mast.
 Better signal readings, more consistent throughput and no more drop-outs.
 I plan posting more about these in a new article when I get time.
 Please note that these LAT22’s are band 20 only.

-Despite its name, Rural WiFi is actually a Three reseller and are a partner of Fleetconnect, the provider of Wi-Fi services on public transport such as Bus Eireann, Dublin Bus and Irish Rail.
+Despite its name, Rural WiFi is actually a Three/Vodafone reseller and are a partner of Fleetconnect, the provider of Wi-Fi services on public transport such as Bus Eireann, Dublin Bus and Irish Rail.

-They appear to use the Three network directly.
+They appear to use the Three network directly for the 250GB and unlimited plans and Vodafone for the small 100GB plan.
 Going by feedback and posts I came across on Boards.ie, they use a variety of routers.
 These include the Teltonika RUT950, D-Link DWR-953 and TP-Link TL-MR6400.
 Earlier customers received the D-Link DWR-921.
-Their customer service is reportedly a lot better than Three’s own broadband plans and their data speeds are also reportedly better.
+Their customer service is reportedly a lot better than Three and Vodafone’s own broadband plans and their data speeds are also reportedly better than Three.
 I still have yet to hear anyone complain about their customer service.

 One Rural Wi-Fi customer contacted me to say that Rural Wi-Fi does not have excess data usage charges.
 I have also seen a few people mention the same on the forums.
 The connection drops once they use up the data allowance.
 Rural Wi-Fi provides the option to upgrade their subscription (e.g. 250GB to unlimited) to increase the allowance.

 Note: Unlike the other providers, Rural Wi-Fi regularly makes drastic changes to its promotional pricing.
-For example, one week it may be half price for the full 18 month contract duration and another week the offer is just a small percentage off for 6 months.
+For example, they usually vary the promotional discount and duration every few weeks.
 As a result, if the offer does not seem that good at present, check back a week or two later.

-Further information on Rural WiFi is available on their official website.
+Current pricing and further information on Rural WiFi are available on their official website.

-All three major providers offer a 7.5GB prepay plan which is worth considering before entering a lengthy contract.
+All three major providers offer prepay plans which are worth considering before entering a lengthy contract.
 This can be useful if it is difficult to get a lend of a phone or broadband SIM for a certain network.
 The obvious catch is that the user needs to obtain a suitable router to try the SIM in.

 SIM card note: Each network now issues a trio SIM card regardless of its intended use.
 This is a modular SIM card that splits apart to fit mini, micro and nano SIM slots.
 Most routers require a mini size SIM.
 If you accidentally split the SIM apart, these pieces snap together again.
 This can also be useful to swap a SIM back and forth between a router and a phone that require difference size SIM cards.